This post was originally published in 2012 by the title “The Coming Revolution”. Updates have been added where appropriate.

-It is commonly misunderstood among the OWS crowd and many average Americans, that charity is squelched by capitalism.
-Quite the contrary, capitalism begets charity, especially when the prosperous citizen believes in his Creator and therefore has a sense of duty to his fellow man which always results in a higher rate of contribution to community than an over reaching government taking from the prosperous and “redistributing the wealth” (as Mr. Obama would say) because the government requires its cut for inefficient administrative bureaucracy.
+It is commonly misunderstood among the “Social Justice” crowd and many average Americans, that charity is squelched by capitalism.
+Quite the contrary, capitalism begets charity, especially when the prosperous citizen believes in his Creator and therefore has a sense of duty to his fellow-man which always results in a higher rate of contribution to community than an over reaching government taking from the prosperous and “redistributing the wealth” because the government requires its cut for inefficient administrative bureaucracy.

 An authoritarian government can never create a benevolent citizenry.
 It can only dispossess its citizens to meet its own needs.
 A benevolent citizenry is created by allowing that society to prosper from within, to the point of plenty, when then by the dictates of conscience, not government, each person may choose charity, thereby raising the standard of living for all.
 William Bradford proved it out.